MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 An MQTT message is the data sent from the publisher and received by the subscriber.
 The MQTT message format can be:

-1. Fixed header, for example, CONNACK
+- Fixed header, for example,

-So, what if a publisher sends a message for a topic which no client is subscribed?
+So, what if a publisher sends a message for a topic to which no client is subscribed?
 The MQTT broker should resolve this.
 Actually, the role of the MQTT broker in the MQTT pub-sub model is crucial.
-Let’s talk more about this.
+Letās talk more about this.

 MQTT broker in MQTT publish and subscribe model

-However, when choosing an MQTT broker, it’s not the number of clients you should consider, but the traffic load, i.e. the volume of data the clients send per second.
+However, when choosing an MQTT broker, itās not the number of clients you should consider but the traffic load, i.e., the volume of data the clients send per second.
 A hundred clients sending messages with large attached data (Payload) every few seconds would create a larger workload than a thousand clients sending smaller messages every minute.

-Mosquitto MQTT broker is deemed the most downloadable and probably efficient broker worldwide.
+Mosquittoā¢ MQTT broker is the most downloadable and efficient broker worldwide.
 With it, you can set up MQTT communication between apps, sensors, and versatile devices.
-The open source version of the Mosquitto broker is a good choice for your personal projects.
-At the same time, for commercial purposes, it’s better to use an even more reliable and secure version of this popular MQTT broker – Pro Edition for Mosquitto.
-It embodies the best you can get with Mosquitto plus the MQTT High Availability, optimized performance, fail-safe, etc. Besides, you can choose the hosting option for your MQTT broker: either cloud or on-premises.
+The open-source version of the Mosquitto broker is a good choice for your pet projects.

 Now, let’s see how all this MQTT pub-sub thing looks in action.